stephenjkaplan/stephenjkaplan.github.io/_posts/2020-09-18-standup-comedy-recommender.md

 title: Recommender Systems are a Joke: Unsupervised Learning with Stand-Up Comedy
 ---

+_Disclaimer: This post as well as the code accompanying it contains some direct and indirect references to potentially offensive language.
+This is an analysis of stand-up comedy, which tends to contain curse words, racial slurs, etc.
+However, all references are made with objective, academic intent.
+If you have any concerns with my treatment of certain language, I'd be happy to have a conversation.
+You can get in touch with me via [LinkedIn](https://www.linkedin.com/in/kaplanstephen/){:target="_blank"}._

-_This post documents my first foray into unsupervised learning, natural language processing, and recommender systems.
-I completed this project over a 2-week span during my time as a student at_ [Metis](https://thisismetis.com){:target="_blank"}.
+This post documents my first foray into unsupervised learning, natural language processing, and recommender systems.
+I completed this project over a 2-week span during my time as a student at [Metis](https://thisismetis.com){:target="_blank"}.

 The code for this project can be found [here](https://github.com/stephenjkaplan/standup-comedy-recommender){:target="_blank"}.